New Synthetic Goldmine: Hand Joint Angle-Driven EMG Data Generation Framework for Micro-Gesture Recognition: Experiments

 Four classifiers are trained under identical conditions and subsequently tested on the test set to obtain classification accuracy for six-class wrist movement classification tasks.
 Each classifier undergoes three sets of tests: \begin{itemize} \item \textbf{RR}: The classifier is trained using 80\% real data and tested on 20\% real data. \item \textbf{GR}: The classifier is trained using synthetic data and tested on 20\% real data. \item \textbf{MR}: The classifier is trained using mixed data (80\% real data and synthetic data) and tested on 20\% real data. \end{itemize}

 Table~\ref{tab:performance_validation} presents the classification accuracy results for performance validation analysis.
 The results indicate that when classifiers are trained solely on synthetic data, the average accuracy decreases by 2.06\%, dropping from 57.77\% to 55.71\%.
 However, by combining real data with synthetic data for training, the average accuracy significantly increases to 60.53\%, achieving an improvement of 2.76\% compared to classifiers trained solely on real data.
-This finding suggests that integrating synthetic data with real data can effectively enhance classifier performance.
+Qualitatively, Slide gestures exhibit smoother envelope transitions than Click/Double-Click, aligning with their kinematic phases and supporting our angle-conditioned design.
+Taken together, these results indicate that integrating synthetic with real data effectively enhances classifier performance.

 A further analysis of the experimental results in Table~\ref{tab:performance_validation} reveals that the SVM and RF classifiers exhibit relatively lower classification accuracy.
 This may be attributed to the lack of feature extraction from the raw multi-channel EMG signals during the preprocessing stage, resulting in a high level of noise that negatively impacts classification performance.
 In contrast, deep learning-based models, such as Vemg2pose and NeuroPose, demonstrate superior classification performance.